-E. TERMINATION
+Ε. TERMINATION

-Except as required by law, the department head shall recommend to the Board of Selectmen that an employee be dismissed within twenty (20) business days of his or her knowledge of any infraction.
+Except as required by law, the department head shall recommend to the Board of Selectmen that an employee be dismissed within twenty (20) business days of his or her knowledgecompletion of a review of any infraction.
 The recommendation shall be in writing, with a copy delivered to the employee in hand or by certified mail, return receipt requested.

 The Board may, upon receipt of any such recommendation, direct the Town Administrator to conduct an impartial investigation and to report to the Board the Town Administrator's findings.
 Any investigation shall be completed within thirty (30) business days.
+The time period for completion of investigations may be extended by the Town Administrator.